jbwheatley/pact4s/README.md

 - Broken or invalidated methods/fields have had a deprecation tag applied.
 - Tests for your new feature or bugfix have been included.
 - You've run `sbt scalafmtAll` to format your new code and run `sbt headerCreateAll` to add headers to new files.
-- You've run `sbt commitCheck` to check formatting, headers, and run all the test suites.
+- You've run `sbt commitCheck` to check formatting, headers, and run all the test suites across all scala versions.
 - Feature parity between the various library implementations is maintained.

-*N.B.* `sbt commitCheck` takes a while to run because we need to run each test suite in serial as there is networking involved.
-You can save some time locally by using `sbt quickCommitCheck` which doesn't do any cross-building for different scala versions.

 ---